frcdesign/FRCDesign.org/docs/mechanism-examples/pivots/6328_2023_pivot.md

 <figure markdown="span">![6328 Gearbox](../../img/mechanism-examples/pivots/6328/6328_gearbox.webp){height=50% width=50%}</figure>

-The two bottom Neos power the MAXSpline that crosses the width of the robot, while the MAXPlantery neo is powering the joint of the cube intake.
+The two bottom NEOs power the MAXSpline that crosses the width of the robot, while the MAXPlanetary NEO is powering the joint of the cube intake.

 <br>
 For the new first joint dead axles, we are using 1.25” 0.25 wall tube turned down to 30mm for the bearings.
 To hold the dead axles, we were inspired by 971’s 2018 robot and their use of mitee-bites to hold the dead axle.